dmachi/dojox_application/README.txt

 		"my/custom/appController"
 	],

-	/* The Application level HTML template. template files store in application's templates folder by default */
+	/* The Application level HTML template. */
-	template: "./templates/example.html",
+	template: "./views/example.html",

-	/* Application level view definition.
+	/* Application level view controller.
 Application will have a root view even if it has no template.
-	  "none" -- no definition for this view, "./views/myView.js" -- load definition from "./views/myView.js",
+	  "none" -- no controller for this view, "./views/myView.js" -- load controller from "./views/myView.js",
-	  no definition (by default) -- load definition from "./views/example.js" */ "definition": "none",
+	  no controller (by default) -- load controller from the same location as the template */ "controller": "none",

 	/* the view to start on by default */
 	"defaultView": "home",